son-n-pham/Web-App-With-ASP.NET/README.md

 The 2nd line in the view model needs to have @model PageModel to use the PageModel of that view.
 Below is the example code.

 Page Model file index.cshtml.cs contains PizzaModel class.
-OnGet() method will be run automatically when the webpage is opened.
+- OnGet() method will be run automatically when the webpage is opened.
+- ViewData is used to transfer data from Page Model to Page View.
+ViewData is of type ViewDataDictionary acting as a generic dictionary.

 ```C#
 using Microsoft.AspNetCore.Mvc;
 using Microsoft.AspNetCore.Mvc.RazorPages;
 using Microsoft.Extensions.Logging;